- Solar advice hub

 What are the risks of not using an MCS-certified installer?

-- Not being eligible for financial perks like the SEG
+- Not being eligible for financial perks like an export tariff

-- The potential risk of poor installation or subpar product quality, affecting efficiency, output and savings
+- The potential risk of poor installation or subpar product quality, which would affect efficiency, output, and savings

 - Manufacturer warranties might require installation by certified professionals